noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

    An Edge is a connection between two stations, improved with additional information, including some descriptive field and geometries that describe the connection on a map.
-Internally, an edge is composed of three parts (stations): a start station (beginning of the edge), an end station and a station describing the edge.
+Internally, an edge is composed of three parts (all calles `stations`): a start station (beginning of the edge), an end station and a station describing the edge.
+Whenever retrieving an Edge, all metadata referring directly to it begin with `e`, like for example `eactive`, `eavailable`, and so on.

    .. note:: While only :strong:`available` edges are exposed by the
       |odh|\, the resulting JSON response might still include the
       `sbavailable`, `seavailable` and `eavailable` fields, referring
       to start station, end station, and edge description, respectively.

+   Moreover, there are neither measurements nor types associated with edges.

-Valid combinations are therefore: `flat,node`, `tree,node`,
+Valid combinations are therefore: `flat,node`; `tree,node`;
-`flat,edge`, and `tree,edge`; if neither `node` or `edge` are provided, the default :strong:`node` will be used.
+`flat,edge`; `tree,edge`; if neither `node` or `edge` are provided, the default :strong:`node` will be used.

 An additional representation is `apispec`, which allows to see and reuse the API specification in an OpenAPI v3 YAML format, suitable for swagger-like access to the data.

 In the reminder of this section we show examples of some of the above mentioned API methods and describe the outcome, including the various